What To Do When You Feel Like Giving Up On Love

 There is no right or wrong way to love someone, but a person can learn a lot about their romantic life by understanding the core features of love.
 If you're thinking of giving up on love, you may feel like you have no options left, but an understanding of how love works can reveal new directions and inspire hope for your romantic future.

-What to do if you are giving up because of your dating life
+What to do if you are giving up on love because of your dating life

 Those who struggle to find dates are often given the sage advice to "just be confident."
 However, those needing more confidence may find that advice less than helpful.
 If you struggle with confidence, you may find your dating situation hopeless, but solutions exist.
 Confidence is a necessary component of relationships and dating and is one of the main traits partners look for.
 Improving confidence is often the first step to improving your dating life.